Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 If there’s one thing the Soviet Union was good at, it was producing ammunition.
 During the decades following WWII, the Soviets mass produced 7.62x39 for the AK-47, making it one of the most common cartridges across the globe.

-The Russians hermetically sealed their ammo in spam cans so it would be combat-ready even decades after it was manufactured.
+The Russians hermetically sealed their ammo in spam cans so it would be combat-ready decades after it was manufactured, as well as stay fresh and ready-to-fire on soggy battlefields.

-After the fall of the Soviet Union, the Russian Federation looked to liquidate some of its surplus ammo stockpiles by selling it to us Capitalist dogs at an extremely low cost per round.
+After the fall of the Soviet Union, the Russian Federation looked to liquidate some of its surplus ammo stockpiles by selling it to us capitalist dogs at an extremely low price.

 Surplus ammo sounds great, doesn’t it?!